Industry Insights

 Related: A Beginner's Guide to CTV Advertising Measurement

 With CTV, you can track impressions, reach, completion rate (CR), cost per second (CPV) viewed, and even outcomes like site visits, in-person visits, and leads.
-While attribution isn’t always perfect—especially for small teams without enterprise-level tools—CTV does offer more visibility than traditional TV.

-It also plays well with your existing retargeting strategy.
+This transparency strengthens the role of CTV in a multi-channel advertising strategy, helping brands understand how awareness contributes to conversions, and plays well with your existing retargeting strategy.
 For example, you can use CTV to reach past site visitors or CRM audiences, then follow up with display or social ads.
 It’s a useful way to reinforce messaging and stay top-of-mind across multiple touchpoints.

 Some advanced advertisers even combine CTV data with results from other channels to better understand how each part of the funnel contributes to conversions.
 It’s not always simple, but the potential for a more holistic view is there—and growing.